FelipeCabreira/dungeonOfDragons/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If having problem with CORS request use this app on chrome: https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.